On F and E, in DFT: Weak- topology on

 \subsection{Hierarchy of partitions}

 Let $\Part^0$ denote a partition of ${\Real}^3$ into a regular grid of cubes of side length $1$, with corners at integer coordinates.
 To make it a genuine partition, we agree that each cell includes its front, left and bottom faces, but not the back, right or top.
 Now, divide each cell of $\Part^0$ into $2^3$ cubes of side length $2^{-1}$; these latter cubes are the cells of $\Part^1$.
-Continue subdividing so that each cell of $\Part^n$ is the union of $2^3$ cells of $\Part^{n+1}$ to obtain an infinite hierarchy of partitions \beq \Part^0 < \Part^1 < \cdots. \nonumber \eeq A set $A$ is {\it $\Part^n$-measurable} if it is the union of cells of $\Part^n$, {\it $\Part^n$-finitely-measurable} if it is a finite such union, and simply {\it $\Part$-measurable} if a finite union of cells.
+Continue subdividing so that each cell of $\Part^n$ is the union of $2^3$ cells of $\Part^{n+1}$ to obtain an infinite hierarchy of partitions

+A set $A$ is {\it $\Part^n$-measurable} if it is the union of cells of $\Part^n$, {\it $\Part^n$-finitely-measurable} if it is a finite such union, and simply {\it $\Part$-measurable} if a finite union of cells.
 In this last case, $A$ is actually $\Part^m$-finitely-measurable, where $m$ is the maximal rank of members of $A$, but the terminology allows us to avoid mentioning $m$.

 We define a linear projection $\pi_n$ from integrable functions to $\Part^n$-measurable integrable functions as follows.
 For a function $f \in L^1({\Real}^3)$, $\pi_n f$ is constant over each cell of $\Part^n$, with value on a cell equal to the average of $f$ over that cell.
 Thus, $f$ and $\pi_n f$ have the same integral over each cell.